andrewpbray/math-141-2016-spring/syllabus.md

 statistical modeling and inference.
-We will discuss topics such as: study design, descriptive statistics, data visualization, random variables, probability and sampling distributions, point and interval estimates, hypothesis tests, resampling procedures, and multiple regression.
+We will discuss topics such as: study design, descriptive statistics, data visualization, random variables, probability and sampling distributions, point and interval estimates, hypothesis tests, resampling procedures, multiple regression, and Bayesian models.
 A wide variety of applications from the natural and social sciences will be used.

 ### Textbook